The Man Who Made Husbands Jealous

 The Man Who Made Husbands Jealous is a 1993 novel written by Jilly Cooper as part of the Rutshire Chronicles, is about Lysander Hawkley, a man who is employed by wives to make their adulterous husbands jealous, and reinvest in their marriages.The book was first published in hardback in 1993 and then in paperback in April 1994, and was later adapted into a television miniseries.
-Upon publication of the novel Quentin Oates writing in the The Bookseller commented that with this novel Cooper had "joined the great, the good and the reviewable", although many reviews did not appreciate the humour or the sex scenes.
+Upon publication of the novel Quentin Oates writing in The Bookseller commented that with this novel Cooper had "joined the great, the good and the reviewable", although many reviews did not appreciate the humour or the sex scenes.
 However Maeve Binchy described the novel as "a happy feckless romp".

 Plot

 Lysander Hawkley is a handsome young man without full-time employment.
 After his father refuses to lend him any money, his friend, Ferdinand, comes up with a scheme to make money out of his womanizing: to help wives make their adulterous husbands jealous.
 The plan, in theory, is simple: to make bored husbands realise why they had fallen in love with their wives in the first place.
 Hawkley's first customer is Marigold Lockton, whose record producer husband is having an affair.
 Hawkley moves to their village - Paradise in Rutshire - and is both a personal trainer for Marigold and subsequently seduces her.
 In another arrangement, Hawkley is employed by superstar singer Georgie Maguire to try to win back her husband.
 Maguire's daughter, Flora, however falls for Hawkley.
 Also living in the village is the famous conductor Roberto Rannaldini, who is both adulterous and terrifies his young wife Kitty.
 Ultimately Kitty and Hawkley fall in love, and she escapes from Rannaldini by riding one of his race horses.